United Kingdom in the Junior Eurovision Song Contest 2023: Background

-ITV, the national broadcaster responsible for the first three participations, withdrew from the Junior Eurovision Song Contest in 2006, after poor viewing figures in 2004 and 2005. took part independently in the and contests.
-On 25 August 2022, it was confirmed that the UK would return for the 2022 contest in Yerevan, with the BBC replacing ITV as the country’s participating broadcaster.
+ITV, the participating broadcaster in the first three British participations, withdrew from the contest in 2006, after poor viewing figures in 2004 and 2005. took part independently in the and contests.
+On 25 August 2022, it was confirmed that the UK would return for the 2022 contest in Yerevan, with the British Broadcasting Corporation (BBC) replacing ITV as the participating broadcaster.
 Freya Skye represented the United Kingdom in that contest with the song "Lose my Head".
 This came 5th out of 16 countries with 146 points, and won the online vote with 80 points.

 Before Junior Eurovision

 On 29 August 2023, the BBC confirmed its participation in the 2023 contest and announced that the selection process for the song and artist was underway.
 Following local auditioning across the United Kingdom a second round of auditions commenced in London held by the British Junior Eurovision delegation in August 2023, headed by Lee Smithurst.
 The final day of auditions took place on 31 August 2023, with the song recording process taking place at the Metropolis Studios in September 2023.
 On 19 October 2023, it was revealed that the United Kingdom would be represented by Stand Uniqu3, the first non-solo act selected to represent the UK at Junior Eurovision.
 The group consisted of members Maisie, Yazmin and Hayla, and formed especially for Junior Eurovision.
 All three members of the group had previously appeared on the seventh series of The Voice Kids.
 The selected song, "Back to Life", was released on the same day, coinciding with the BBC's artist announcement.
 The song was written by Sky Adams, Jakke Erixson and Jack Hawitt, the latter of whom was also a songwriter for "Lose My Head", the British entry in 2022.